Avaiga/taipy-doc/docs/manuals/deployment/prepare-taipy-for-deployment.md

 # Prepare your application for deployment

 Development and production do not imply the same security, reliability and performance level.
-These exigences imply the usage of specific tools that will impact the code structure.
+These requirements imply specific tools that will impact the code structure.

 ## A basic application as an example